How to Simulate Realistic Survival Data? A Simulation Study to Compare Realistic Simulation Models: Introduction

 In oncology, model comparison (e.g., to select the proper method for a new analysis) is complicated by the fact that not many data sets are publically available since for example patient data is sensitive personal data and can therefore not be published easily.
-In fact, Hamilton et al.\cite{Hamilton2022DataAvailability} found out that from the cancer-related publications on the online-platform PubMed\,\textregistered\cite{PubMed} only 59 out of 309 studies published in 2019 declared their data to be publicly available.
-From these 59 publications, only one single data set fulfilled all of the FAIR Data Principles, which in short means that the data should be ``Findable, Accessible, Interoperable and Reusable''.\cite{Wilkinson2016FAIR} Thus there is a lack of suitable real world benchmark data sets.
+In fact, Hamilton et al. \cite{Hamilton2022DataAvailability} found out that from the cancer-related publications on the online platform PubMed \cite{PubMed} only 59 out of 309 studies published in 2019 declared their data to be publicly available.
+From these 59 publications, only one single data set fulfilled all of the FAIR Data Principles, which in short means that the data should be ``Findable, Accessible, Interoperable, and Reusable'' \cite{Wilkinson2016FAIR}.
+Thus there is a lack of suitable real world benchmark data sets.
 As a solution, oftentimes simulated data is used for model comparison.
 This raises the question of how to simulate realistic survival data for a neutral model comparison?
+Simulating realistic survival data, such as from parametric distributions, has been explored by various researchers before \cite{Brilleman2021SimSurv, crowther2013simulating}.